eccenca/ecc-gui-elements/README.md

 - `Version`: A normalised string output of product version
 - `Pagination`: A page control element
 - `TextField`: A TextField with floating label.
 Wrapper around [React-MDL Textfield]()
+- `Chip`: A chip element for visualized status

 ## Usage